 Risk management is fully embedded in the investment process to ensure that positions always meet predefined guidelines.

-Based on transaction prices, the fund's return was 0.03%.
-This return was mostly driven by the carry of subordinated bonds that trade at an attractive spread over government bonds.
-The average index spread ended the month at 294 basis points, 3 basis points tighter than at the end of March.
-Spreads reached an intra-month low at 277 basis points at the middle of April, after which spreads widened in the last weeks of the month.
-The index excess return of subordinated bonds over underlying government bonds was positive, at 0.4%.
-The performance of the underlying portfolio, measured gross of fees, was a bit better than that of the index.
-The portfolio had a beta overweight position during the month, which contributed positively, as the asset class had a positive excess return over government bonds.
-We closed the long swap spread position that we entered in March, when swap spreads had risen as a result of the troubles at SVB and Credit Suisse.
-The trade contributed positively as spreads tightened.
+Based on transaction prices, the fund's return was -0.21%.
+The average index spread ended the month at 275 basis points, 6 basis points wider than at the end of August.
+The index excess return of subordinated bonds over underlying government bonds was therefore negative, at -0.2%.
+The performance of the underlying portfolio, measured gross of fees, was a bit worse than that of the index.
+The portfolio had a beta overweight position during the month, which contributed negatively, as the asset class had a negative excess return over government bonds.
 The contribution of individual issuer selection was negative too in August, to a large extent driven by the underperformance (on a risk-adjusted basis) of bank CoCos.
 Looking at individual names, the largest positive contributors to the relative performance were Permanent TSB, Raiffeisen Bank and Société Générale.
 Our holdings in Deutsche Bank, Commerzbank, KBC Bank and Erste Bank were the largest negative contributors to performance.